Algorithmic subsampling under multiway clustering: Application to the Generalized Method of Moments (GMM)

 A proof is provided in Appendix \ref{sec:theorem:asymptotic_normality_gmm}.
-It follows from combining the arugments in the proofs of \citet[][Theorem 3.4]{Newey1994} with our central limit theorem for the multiway algorithmic subsampling (Theorem \ref{theorem:clt}) presented in Section \ref{sec:clt}.
+It follows from combining the arguments in the proofs of \citet[][Theorem 3.4]{Newey1994} with our central limit theorem for the multiway algorithmic subsampling (Theorem \ref{theorem:clt}) presented in Section \ref{sec:clt}.